 While it is common knowledge that cerebral palsy is caused by an abnormality or disruption in brain development, the exact trigger for the disease has not been determined.
 As a result, it can be difficult for an attorney to prove that a doctor or medical professional is responsible for the condition, even in cases where the medical professional has clearly acted negligently.

 For these reasons, parents of children who have been injured at birth should seek the counsel of an experienced birth injury attorney.
 At Morgan & Morgan, our birth injury lawyers have decades of experience proving causation in cerebral palsy cases.
 We work with medical experts who help us link a doctor’s negligence to a cerebral palsy diagnosis.

 For instance, we recovered a $5.8 million settlement for a Florida family after we successfully linked obstetrical negligence to the child’s birth injury.

 What Can Florida Families Recover in a Cerebral Palsy Lawsuit?

 In a cerebral palsy lawsuit, families can seek compensation for a number of damages, including current and future medical expenses, with the help of a skilled attorney.
 Compensation for medical bills can cover doctor visits and surgery, as well as other forms of treatment and care, including:

-In Florida, families can also seek compensation for future living expenses; projected future lost wages; pain and suffering; loss of life’s enjoyment; and loss of companionship and society.
+In Florida, families can also seek compensation for future living expenses, projected lost wages, pain and suffering, loss of life’s enjoyment, and loss of companionship and society.
 There is a time limit for filing cerebral palsy lawsuits, so it’s important to contact an attorney as soon as possible.
 Failure to file within the Florida statute of limitations for medical malpractice may bar the claimant from recovering compensation for their losses.